ziqni-tech/ziqni-admin-sdks/java/docs/CompetitionsApi.md

+Use /leadeboard instead.
 Returns a list of Leaderborads for the Competition id provided

 ### Example